javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 There exist more there in the wild.

+You can browse them and choose something as a base.
 As you become more mature in JavaScript programming, you might want to read them all to pick up the common principles.

 ## Style checkers

-There are great tools that can check the code style automatically.
+There are tools that can check the code style automatically.
 They are called "linters".

-Please note, they not only check the style, but sometimes help to find bugs, like a typo in variable name or a function.
+The great thing about them is that style-checking also finds some bugs, like a typo in variable name or a function.

-So it's really beneficial to install one.
-Even if you don't want to stick to a "code style".
+So it's recommended to install one, even if you don't want to stick to a "code style".
 They help to find typos -- and that's already good enough.

-Most well known are:
+Most well-known tools are:

 - [JSLint](http://www.jslint.com/) -- one of the oldest open-source solutions.
 - [JSHint](http://www.jshint.com/) -- the more "featured" variant of JSLint.